josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🌍_National_Storytime/🏛️_shakespeare_already_told_you_britain_was_regional.md

 ---

-# 👑 VI.
-Regional Identity And Legitimacy
+## 👑 Regional Identity And Legitimacy

 Regionality in Britain is not merely:
 - aesthetic,